kode4food/ale/internal/docstring/let.md

 usage: "(let [<name form>+] form+)"
 tags: ["binding"]
 ---
 Will create a new local scope, binding the specified values to that scope by name.
 It will then evaluate the specified forms within that scope and return the result of the last evaluation.
+Ale's version of `let` behaves like `let*` in other Lisps.

 #### An Example